oruga-ui/oruga/packages/docs/pages/documentation/index.md

 Where possible, our components implement or support these W3C ARIA APG patterns.
 The patterns supported by each component can be seen at the top of its documentation page.

-We promise to ensure that every component can be navigated using the keyboard alone; Semantic HTML and live regions ensure that assistive technologies can interpret all components; ARIA roles, states and properties are applied automatically in compliance with the WAI-ARIA pattern.
+We promise to ensure that every component can be navigated using the keyboard; Semantic HTML and live regions ensure that assistive technologies can interpret all components; ARIA roles, states and properties are applied automatically in compliance with the WAI-ARIA pattern.

 **If you notice any accessibility issues regarding Oruga components, we encourage you to raise awareness and open an issue!**